 Made At Penn is a showcase for startups and projects created by Penn students and alumni.
 Projects can be submitted for review, but only the best make it onto the homepage.

-The Penn Course Review API was the first API we released for developers at Penn.
+Penn Course Review API was the first API we released for developers at Penn.
 Over the course of the last few years, the API has allowed students to create awesome apps with information including reviews for courses, instructors and departments.
-Request access to our API today!
+Request access to our API here.

 We're a non-profit, student-run organization at the University of Pennsylvania dedicated to building technology for student use and supporting an open-source development environment on-campus.
 We're sponsored by the UA, the Provost's Office and VPUL.

 Adel is a senior from Detroit studying computational biology.
 When he's not hacking in Python, Adel enjoys learning new languages, trying spicy food, and studying organic chemistry.

 Joseph is a junior studying computer science.
 He enjoys working on cool projects and spends his free time either hanging out with his suite mates or on the rift.